ethereum/hive/docs/simulators.md

     }
     --boundary----

 This request starts a client container.
-The request body must be encoded as multipart form data.
+Unlike with other requests, this request must be encoded as multipart/form-data.

 The `CLIENT` form parameter is required and specifies the client type that should be started.
 It must match one of the client names returned by the `/clients` endpoint.